 Design or coincidence?
 Meditation came to my awareness when I was a teenager in the early ‘70’s, searching for my ‘truth’, trying to make some sense of the ‘world’, and my ‘purpose’ and ‘place’ within it.
-I realise now even more than I did at the time, that learning to meditate was a gift bestowed; this simple process of being ‘present’ and aware grounds my psyche in ways I cannot always find the words to explain.
-And, as one path seems to lead to another, ‘alternative medicine’ (as it was termed in those days) also eased, almost seamlessly, gently alongside, the common underpinning tenets of each complementary to the other.
-I discovered that practicing meditation lends experiential insight to the subtle principles and expressions of many ancient healing and wellbeing practices; my body truly is my temple as well as my vehicle, and earth, also a gift, a garden of abundant nourishment and joy; blessings deserving reverent respect, nurture and care.
+I realise now, even more than I did at the time, that learning to meditate was a gift bestowed; this simple process of being ‘present’ and aware grounds my psyche in ways I cannot always find the words to explain.
+And, as one path seems to lead to another, ‘alternative medicine’ (as it was termed in those days) eased, almost seamlessly, gently alongside; the common underpinning tenets of each complementary to the other.
+I discovered that practicing meditation lends experiential insight to the subtle principles and expressions of many ancient healing and wellbeing practices; my body truly is my temple as well as my vehicle, and earth, also a gift, is a garden of abundant nourishment and joy; blessings deserving reverent respect, nurture and care.

-For example, they are anti-microbial, skin and wound healing, and psycho-emotional regulators.
+For example, essential oils posess anti-microbial, skin and wound healing, and psycho-emotional agent and regulatory properties.
 They uplift, ground, calm, even inspire, mood and emotion through chemical and hedonistic responses instigated within Limbic system.
+They stimulate cognitive function, aid mental alertness, concentration, clarity of thought, and memory.
 They revitalise and aid regeneration of skin tissue, and support the immune system.
-They also support cognitive function, aiding mental alertness, concentration, clarity of thought, and memory.
-They are attractant, repellent and protective (for example, in the plant they attract pollinators and repel plant eating herbivores and invasive insects, fungi and microbes).
+They are attractant, repellent and protective (for example, in the plant they attract pollinators and repel or ward off plant eating herbivores and invasive insects, fungi and microbes).
 Thus, essential oils are employed in many ways, beyond scent; for example, for example, their antimicrobial and preservative attributes enhance and protect the integrity of many manufactured foods and household products.
-Essential oils are found in beauty products from perfumes and shampoo, to face cream and skin care preparations.
-They add flavour to foods, and mask unpleasant tastes and odours.
-They are used to scent various household products, from polish to paper, room incense to insect repellents.
+Essential oils are found in beauty products ranging from perfumes and shampoo, to face cream and skin care preparations; they add flavour and shelf life to foods, and mask unpleasant tastes and odours; they scent various household products, from polish to paper, room incense to insect repellents.
 Their qualities truly are diverse.